blinkfox/hexo-theme-matery/README.md

 ### Modify banner picture and post's featured pictures

-You can change `banner` pictures in `/source/medias/banner` as you like .Theme code can switch  dynamically every day and just need 7 pictures.If you master `JavaScript`,you can change it to your favorite swithing logic,such as Random switching.The code of switching `banner`is in `<script></script>` of `/layout/_partial/bg-cover-content.ejs`file.
+You can change `banner` pictures in `/source/medias/banner` as you like .Theme code can switch dynamically every day and just need 7 pictures.If you master `JavaScript`, you can change it to your favorite switching logic, such as Random switching.
+The code for switching `banner`is in `<script></script>` of `/layout/_partial/bg-cover-content.ejs`file.

 ```javascript
 $('.bg-cover').css('background-image', 'url(/medias/banner/' + new Date().getDay() + '.jpg)');
 ```

-There are 24 featured pictures in `/source/medias/featureimages`,you can add or delete,and modify it in `_config.yml` at the sametime.
+There are 24 featured pictures in `/source/medias/featureimages`, you can add or delete some, and modify corresponding settings in the theme's `_config.yml`.

 ## Changelog